zzyou/calculator-react/README.md

 # Calculator React
-Create a calculator using React.js
+Create a calculator using Create-React-App (React.js).